strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 <SideBySideContainer>
 <SideBySideColumn >

-Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any email service.

-Let's create an email service file to send an email.
-We will use it later in a [custom controller](#custom-controller) to notify the restaurant owner whenever a new review is created on the front-end website.

 Our goal is to:
 - create a new service file for the Email single type,
 - declare a `send()` method for this service,
 - grab the sender address stored in the Email single type using the [Entity Service API](/dev-docs/api/entity-service),
-- send an email using parameters (e.g., recipient's address, subject, and email body) passed when invoking the service.
+- use email details (recipient's address, subject, and email body) passed when invoking to the service send an email using the [Email plugin](/dev-docs/plugins/email) and a previously configured [provider](/dev-docs/providers).

 </SideBySideColumn>

 <SideBySideColumn>

-:::strapi Related concept: Services
-The code presented in this section uses one of the possible ways to create a service.
+:::strapi Related concepts: Services, EntityService API The code presented in this section uses one of the possible ways to create a service.
+The code also illustrates the use of the Entity Service API to query content directly from the back-end server.

-Additional information can be found in the [Services](/dev-docs/backend-customization/services) documentation.
+Additional information can be found in the [Services](/dev-docs/backend-customization/services) and [EntityService API](/dev-docs/api/entity-service) documentation.
 :::

 </SideBySideColumn>